Onix322/Conqueror/framework/src/com/app_config/EXAMPLE_CONFIG.md

 public class HibernateConfig {

     @ForceInstance
-    //Note the parameters are, in fact, Dependency Injection public Configuration registerCfg(configuration.Configuration configuration, ApplicationContext applicationContext){
+    //Note the parameters are, in fact, Dependencies which will be injected. public Configuration registerCfg(configuration.Configuration configuration, ApplicationContext applicationContext){
         Configuration cfg = new Configuration();
         List<Class<?>> entities = applicationContext.getEntities()